 - (a) Have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and - (b) Disclose that policy or a summary of it.

 The Company has a Securities Trading Policy which prohibits participants from entering into any arrangement which limits economic risks.
-The policy is disclosed on the Company's website.
+The policy is disclosed on the Company's website at https://environmental.com.au/corporate-governance/.